-Our goal in advocating the creation of a wild Atlantic salmon conservation trust fund was to create an important contributor to salmon conservation efforts in eastern Canada.
-At the time, we believed that being able to grant at least \$1 million in project funding across five provinces would solve the conservation issues facing wild Atlantic salmon.
-Based on our extensive experience in helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have a much clearer sense of how significant those conservation challenges truly are and, that far more work remains to be done.
+I believe we are well on the way to realizing many of the objectives we set for ourselves when we opened our doors for business on 1 February 2007.
+At that time, we hoped to become an important contributor to conservation of wild Atlantic salmon in Canada.
+Without question, we have met the foremost objective of being able to grant \$1 million in project funding across five provinces.
+We, and most observers, believed that \$1 million in conservation project funding would help solve most of the conservation challenges facing wild Atlantic salmon.
+In our eleven years of work helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that more work needs to be done.